Back to Portfolio

 The navigation system consists of:

-• Local path planner for dynamic obstacle avoidance (TEB/DWA)
+• Local path planner (DWA) for dynamic obstacle avoidance with 10Hz replanning

 Results & Impact